Clermont Gaelic Football Club: History

 In March 2012, the club purchased its first set of jerseys, and would now be playing in yellow and blue, the traditional colours of the Auvergne region.
-The yellow would also serve as a tribute to the colours of the team's first ever opponents; Nantes.
-The 2012 season also saw the club win their first piece of silverware, also known as a trophy.
-As they finished the season by winning the French & Anglo-Norman Islands Championship Shield, or in more Gaelic Athletic Association-friendly language, the French Intermediate Championship.
+The 2012 season also saw the club win their first trophy, when they finished the season by winning the French & Anglo-Norman Islands Championship Shield.

-2012-2013 season

-Lutins Tournament

 The team started the 2012–2013 season by finishing runners-up in a charity tournament in Niort.
-The team followed this up with wins against Sauxillanges and Lyon in friendly matches.

-First round

-During the first round of the Federal 2012-2013 Championship in Toulouse on February 23, 2013, Clermont beat Lyon for the first time in official competition by a scoreline of 18 points to 3.
-Defeats against Paris and Toulouse followed, but thanks to a big win against Niort, the team finished the tournament in third place.
+During the first round of the Federal 2012-2013 Championship in Toulouse in February 2013, Clermont beat Lyon for the first time in official competition by a scoreline of 18 points to 3.
+The team ultimately finished the tournament in third place.

-Second round

-Missing key players in attack and defence through injury, the team found the early goings at the Lyon tournament tough.
-A victory over Lyon B was followed by a heavy defeat to Toulouse.
-A defeat to Paris in the semi-finals meant that the team would play for third place for the second round in a row.
-The third place play-off was a repeat of an earlier pool match as Clermont beat Toulouse to finish in third place.

-Third round

-The third round of the Championship took place in Niort.
-Clermont once again finished the tournament in third place, meaning the team were still in with a chance of qualifying for the Elite/Senior Finals with a strong performance during the final round of the Championship which was due to take place in Clermont.
-The team failed to qualify for the Elite/Senior Finals but would look to retain the Shield/Intermediate title they had won the year before.

-French Championship Finals Saint Brieux, 15 June 2013

-Victories over Lorient, Coutances and Niort meant that Clermont would contest their second consecutive Shield/Intermediate final.
-The final was an extremely close encounter against the home side Saint Brieux.
-It took extra-time to find a winner but that winner was Clermont who won their second French Shield/Intermediate Championship in a row.
+Victories over Lorient, Coutances and Niort meant that Clermont contested their second consecutive Shield/Intermediate final in June 2013.
+In a close final against the home side Saint Brieux, it took extra-time to find a winner but that winner was Clermont who won their second French Shield/Intermediate Championship in a row.